Grounds for divorce

 Grounds for divorce are regulations specifying the circumstances under which a person will be granted a divorce.
 Adultery is the most common grounds for divorce.
 However, there are countries that view male adultery differently than female adultery as grounds for divorce.

 Before decisions on divorce are considered, one might check into state laws and country laws for legal divorce or separation as each culture has stipulations for divorce.

-Grounds for divorce

 Cruel and inhuman treatment constitute as grounds for divorce.
 In a proper defense, acceptable differences enable the defendant to have the ability to arrange grounds for divorce.

 Some examples for grounds for divorce are: